In this guide, you’ll learn what Belgium’s national debt is made up of, how it’s managed, and how loans are raised.

 Negotiable government debt is all public debt traded on an exchange or other market.
 This is largely made up of linear bonds and treasury certificates, which represents about 90% of Belgium’s federal debt.

 The general government debt, as defined in the Maastricht Treaty, is the debt of the entire general government sector – gross, consolidated, and nominal value.

-The table below explains what is included in the national debt figure and what isn’t:
+The table below explains what is included in Belgium’s national debt figure and what isn’t:

 Belgian Government Obligation Government Department Included in National Debt?

 Short-term debt instruments The Belgian Debt Agency Yes